secarider/The_Factory/README.md

 - Does not overwrite original files
 - Does not re-encode unless required
 - Does not guess or auto-correct without user confirmation
+- Does not silently overwrite or discard data

 ### THE_FACTORY exists to: